naoufal/react-native-activity-view/README.md

 ```
 #### Note:
 - Only provide one image type to the options argument.
 If multiple image types are provided, `image` will be used.
-- anchor is optional and only applicable for ipad. popup will be centered by default if anchor is not provided.
+- `anchor` is optional and only applicable for iPad.
+Popup will be centered by default if `anchor` is not provided.

 ## Example
 Using Activity View in your app will usually look like this: